 - · Data gathering

-- · Translation services
+- Translation services

 - Transcription services

-- Driving
+- · Driving

 Research assistants cannot help with analysis or writing without being brought onto the project as a co-investigator.
 All assistants should be acknowledged in any publication that results from their work.
-If you are unsure what you can ask an assistant to do, please check with your lead contact.

 Be aware of researcher - research assistant relationships in the region, sometimes these can be informal and, at times, exploitative.
 The researcher should seek to employ an assistant, pay the standard local rate for the service, make the duties and responsibilities explicit before commencement of the work, and secure any necessary insurance cover for their employee.
 Researchers must consider their position as a temporary employer and also be familiar with local laws, and how the assistant might view the role as a potential for future opportunities and working relationships.
 It is essential that the researcher makes clear from the beginning the agreement between themselves and the local research assistant to ensure that there is no doubt over what is expected and draw clear boundaries within the roles and the work.
 It is acceptable, and encouraged, that the researcher provides mentorship and advice within this working relationship, but the researcher is responsible for making sure the assistant is not working under false pretences.